Kreg Straight Edge Guide: How to Use and Review

 The Kreg Straight Edge Guide helps circular saws, jigsaws, and trim routers make straight, accurate cuts.
 Learn how to set it up and if I would use it again.

-Thank you to my friends at Kreg Tool for sending me the Straight Edge Guide.
-I received this tool in exchange for my honest review.
-All thoughts and opinions are my own.
+A big shoutout to my friends at Kreg Tool for sending me the Straight Edge Guide to test out.
+They provided the tool, but as always, all opinions are my own.

 Table of Contents

-Kreg Tool has recently added several new cutting solutions to their family of tools.
-Previously they released the Kreg Rip-Cut which attaches to a circular saw to make straight, accurate rip cuts.
-And the Kreg Accu-Cut that turns a circular saw into a track saw.
+Kreg has been rolling out some great cutting solutions lately, and I’ve been keeping an eye on their lineup.
+You might already be familiar with the Kreg Rip-Cut, which attaches to a circular saw for precise rip cuts, or the Kreg Accu-Cut, which turns a circular saw into a track saw.

 Related: 4 Ways to Make Straight Cuts With a Circular Saw